Montreal Axion: Season-by-season

 Several new players come lent strong hand to the team, among others Gina Kingsbury, Angela Ruggiero, Jenny Lavigne and Annie Desrosiers.
 For Goaltender, Charline Labonté replaces Manon Rhéaume.
-The Axion ends in the 1ier Division rank and 3th in the league.
+The Axion ends in the Eastern Division rank and 3rd in the league.
 Gina Kingsbury score 31 goals and has 29 assist.
 She finish the season of 30 matches with more than 60 points contributing to the Axion'successes.
 In the Playoff rounds, Montreal Axion goes to finale game but loses in barrage 5–4 against Toronto Aeros.
 Also Montreal Axion represents Quebec to the 2005 Esso National Championships.